Isabel Maxwell

 Isabel Sylvia Margaret Maxwell (born 16 August 1950) is a French-born entrepreneur and the co-founder of Magellan, an early search engine that was acquired by Excite.
 Maxwell has been listed as a Technology Pioneer of the World Economic Forum, She served as the President of Commtouch, an Israeli internet company that became CYREN.
-She was a Director of Israel Venture Network and built up their Social Entrepreneur program in Israel from 2004-2010.
+She was a Director of Israel Venture Network and built up their Social Entrepreneur program in Israel from 2004–2010.

 Early life and education

 Maxwell was born in Maisons Laffitte, France on 16 August 1950 along with her fraternal twin sister Christine Maxwell, to parents Elisabeth and Robert Maxwell.
 Her father, a Czechoslovak-born British media proprietor, was Jewish and her mother, a French-born Holocaust scholar, was of Huguenot descent.
 One of nine children, her siblings include brothers Kevin Maxwell and Ian Maxwell, and younger sister Ghislaine Maxwell.
 From 1960, her family lived at Headington Hill Hall where the offices to Robert Maxwell's Pergamon Press were located.
 Her mother stated that while all of her children were brought up Anglican, Isabel was "very taken by the Jewish faith and the politics in Israel."

-Maxwell was a pupil at Milham Ford School, Oxford, going on to study at St Hilda's College, Oxford (a constituent college of Oxford University), graduating with an MA in Law, History, and French in 1972.
+Maxwell was a pupil at Milham Ford School, Oxford, going on to study at St Hilda's College, University of Oxford, graduating with an MA in Law, History, and French in 1972.
 She earned a master's degree in Education (French) from the University of Edinburgh, Scotland, before beginning her career in film and television production.